FuelLabs/fuels-rs/docs/src/testing/basics.md

 ## The `assert_ne!` macro

-The `assert_ne!` macro works just like the `assert_eq!` macro, but it will throw an error if the two values are equal.
+The `assert_ne!` macro works just like the `assert_eq!` macro, but it will panic if the two values are equal.

 ```rust, ignore
 assert_ne!(address, 0);